bytecodealliance/bytecodealliance.org/_posts/2024-12-17-wasmtime-portability.md

 hardware, and language toolchain vendors, among others.
-It's [sandboxed], so a Wasm program cannot access any resource you don't explicitly give it access to, leading to the development of [standard Wasm APIS][WASI] leveraging capability-based security.
+It's [sandboxed], so a Wasm program cannot access any resource you don't explicitly give it access to, leading to the development of [standard Wasm APIS][WASI] leveraging [capability-based security].
 It is [designed] such that, after compilation to native code, it can be executed at near-native speeds.
 And, even if there is room for improvement, it is [portable] across many systems, running in Web browsers and on servers, workstations, phones, and more.
 These qualities are